Last updated 12 February 2026

 - removal or alteration of any electronic rights management information that is attached to copies of a work or other subject matter in which copyright subsists.

-- circumventing an access control technological protection measure
+- circumventing an access control TPM

-- inter-operability between computer programs
+- interoperability between computer programs

 - encryption research